AlexElson/Hunter_Roguelike/README.md

 # Hunter_Roguelike
-Survival wildlife-hunting 'roguelike' utilizing artificial intelligence to simulate animal behavior.
+HunterRL is a survival wildlife-hunting 'roguelike' utilizing artificial intelligence to simulate animal behavior.
 Procedurally-generated landscapes are handled by the 'Diamond-Square' Algorithm, a method for generating heightmaps from a  grid of points.
 For each step of the algorithm, midpoints between all squares are deteremined by an average of those adjacent points - with an added random factor.
 Dijskstra's algorithm directs animals' pathfinding.
 Animals act intelligently based on their 'category.'
 Rabbits are attracted to the smell of carrots and can be lured into traps.
-Wolves, on the other hand, will chase down and attack the player, acting as scavengers.
+Wolves, on the other hand, will chase down and attack the player, acting as scavengers attracted by the smell of any rabbit corpse.

-This game was created during the 2012 7-Day Roguelike Challenge.
+This game was created during under a time-limit 2012 7-Day Roguelike Challenge.

 ![Alt text](/Screenshots/HunterRL_3.png?raw=true "Cover")